LUC-Intro-to-Web-Development/CPST342_Lab2/README.md

 6. Run command **[node index.js]** and view application in your browser by entering URL ```localhost:3000```
 7. After viewing application in browser kill the server by entering **Windows-users: [Control + C] ** in the terminal.

-### Step 3 - Adding route for contact.html page **[CHALLENGE STEP]**
-1. Underneath your home route, add a new route in the index.js file that will allow the end-user to display the contact.html page when they navigate to ``` localhost:3000/contact```
-2. Test to see if you properly implemented the route by starting server and navigating to the contact page.

-### Step 4 - Adding Templating library Handlebars.js to application
+### Step 3 - Adding Templating library Handlebars.js to application
 1. Install NPM package hbs as a dependency for this application by running this command -> **[npm install hbs]**

 2. Add the code below above underneath the ```app.use(express.static('assets'))``` statement